 - Educate customers – You can expand your customers’ knowledge & skills they require for solving other similar issues in the future.

-MIF, the mutual insurance provider built service portals to deliver excellent customer experiences.
+MIF, the mutual insurance provider built service portals to serve their customers proactively.
 The portal integrates 7 existing business applications and 35 web services onto one single platform for more than 50,000 members.

 The customers have easy access to services such as accessing and managing policies, modifying personal information, and directly consulting MIF advisors.
 Empowering customers with greater control over their own accounts results in increased customer satisfaction and encourages MIF to continue offering greater digitization of processes.